outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - I will cry for the lost when I have time to spare

     - over-identifying error, even when it's correctly interpreted as an error
-      - simple cost-avoidance isnt an optimal method in some cases, so cost on its own cant be used as a learning tool
+      - simple cost-avoidance isnt an optimal method in some cases, so a cost on its own cant be used as an optimal learning tool in all cases
         - when cost in one benefit-cost definition set is necessary to get required benefits of a different benefit-cost definition
           - example:
             - it may be a cost to lose a battle (reduce one particular cost), but it may be a necessary cost to win a war (reduce all costs of a type)